atiumcache/pmcmc_forecast/README.md

 This repository implements an automated pipeline to:
 - Collect new hospitalization data.
-- Run the hospitalization data through a particle filter to estimate the transmission rate.
+- Run the hospitalization data through a PMCMC algorithm to estimate the transmission rate.
 - Forecast future transmission rates.
 - Use the forecasted transmission rates to predict future hospitalizations.

-We utilize a bash script (`./job_script.sh`) to automate and parallelize most of this process on an HPC cluster.
+We utilize bash scripts to automate and parallelize most of this process on an HPC cluster.

-### Collect New Hospitalization Data
-Download the new hospitalization reports and split the data into state-level data using the `src/process_new_data.py` script.

-### Run the Particle Filter
-For each location, we run the particle filter on the state-level data.
-This outputs an inferred transmission rate `β`.
-The particle filter is implemented in the `src.particle_filter` package.

-### Forecasting
-The `./r_scripts/beta_trend_forecast.R` script uses changepoint detection and trend forecasting to predict the transmission rate `β` for 28 days into the future.

-Then, `filter_forecast.hosp_forecast` uses the predicted `β` to forecast hospitalization rates 28 days into the future.
+## Implementation Details
+See `/notebooks/usage_example_20241116.ipynb` for a detailed look at various components of the forecast pipeline.

-### Determine Accuracy
+## Determine Accuracy
 Use Weighted Interval Scores (WIS) to determine the accuracy of our forecasts.
 This is performed in the [Flu Forecast Accuracy repository](https://github.com/atiumcache/flu-forecast-accuracy).
-We also compare this method with
+We also compare this method with MCMC forecasting.
-MCMC forecasting.

 More information on WIS can be found here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7880475/

-## Implementation Details
-See `./forecast_all_states.py` for the logic that runs the full pipeline on the HPC cluster.
-This script is called from the `./job_script.sh` shell script.

 ## Particle Filter Credits
 Particle filter code derived from: